Top Foods That Contain Inulin

 Asparagus stems are known to contain large amounts of inulin fiber by weight.
 This member of the lily family grows well in sandy soils.
 In the best possible agricultural conditions, asparagus will grow up to 10 inches in a 24-hour period and is harvested every three to four days.

 Buy fresh asparagus with tips that are closed tight and bottoms that are still moist.
-Cut the bottom before steaming asparagus whole and serving it in a butter sauce with freshly ground black pepper.
+Cut the bottom before steaming the asparagus whole and serving it in a butter sauce with freshly ground black pepper.

 Chicory Root